JVMerenda/TEP/gillespie_SIS/experimental_setup.md

 Previously sampled TEPs have been generated in `N100_sampled/`, `N500_sampled/`, and `N1000_sampled/`.
 The networks or the TEPs do not coincide.

-## For other graphs
+## Real-life graphs

-Real-life graphs are available as well.
+The following real-life graphs are available as well.

 1. [Infect-Hyper](https://networkrepository.com/infect-hyper.php) 113 nodes w 2196 edges of human close proximity network.
 2. [Infectious SocioPatterns dynamic contact networks](http://www.sociopatterns.org/datasets/infectious-sociopatterns-dynamic-contact-networks/) Collection of daily interactions within a museum.
 The daily graphs that result in a fully connected network are included.
 This results in: